ibara/polyglot-cat/README.md

 ways of writing it within any particular language, allowing the new programmer to impart his or her own developing style to the code.
 Finally, cat has special conditions that require a little extra thought.
-A programmer could choose to omit the code for handling stdin for a simplified program.
+A programmer could choose to omit the code for handling stdin for a simplified program, for example.

 The aspiring programmer will have a program he or she will use on a regular basis.
 That feeling of using what you make hopefully provides encouragement to